pentilm/pentilm.github.io/_posts/2019-06-10-Introduction.md

 # Introduction

 My name is Zhiwei Fang.
 I come from China, Tianjin.
 My major is computational mathematics.
 I am now interesting in numierlca simulation of electromagnetic field.
-My GitHub codes' epositories  is: [Github](https://github.com/pentilm).
+My GitHub codes' repositories  is: [Github](https://github.com/pentilm).

 I will put more codes and papers later.